 Andy is an experienced video games entrepreneur of 33 years and has worked with many of the world’s top studios & publishers, running Mastertronic from 1988 – 2015.
 He chaired trade body Ukie from 2005-2015 and is still a board member.
 He is a board advisor at games developer Bossa Studios and a founder of games industry charity, GamesAid, where he is now a Patron, as well as working closely with BAFTA to develop their presence in games.
 Andy founded mobile & tablet specialist AppyNation and Gambitious, now renamed Good Shepherd, which is the world’s first equity based crowdfunding platform for games and movies.
 Andy was founder of simulation specialists Just Flight and a VP of games charity, Special Effect.
 Andy also sits on the Creative Industries Council, which reports directly to DCMS and BEIS, as well as being a founder of the UK Crowdfunding Association.
 Andy is chair of The British Esports Association and a board adviser to the world’s biggest esports company, ESL.

 Ben is a freelance Fundraising Consultant and Non-Executive Director, working with a number of arts, heritage and culture charities across the UK.
 Ben was previously Executive Director of the West Horsley Place Trust.
-Previously, Ben was the CEO of the charity Paintings in Hospitals’ Board of Trustees to lead on vision and strategy, developing new national partnerships, funding opportunities and initiatives to ensure ‘PiH’ continued to inspire better health and wellbeing through the visual arts.
-Ben was previously Project Director at the Royal Academy of Arts (RA), developing and leading the Lottery-funded Reveal, Celebrate, Explore programme, and overseeing the first stage of the redevelopment of Burlington Gardens into a new centre for artistic learning.
+Previously, Ben was the CEO of the charity Paintings in Hospitals.
+Before that Ben was Project Director at the Royal Academy of Arts (RA), developing and leading the Lottery-funded Reveal, Celebrate, Explore programme, and overseeing the first stage of the redevelopment of Burlington Gardens into a new centre for artistic learning.
 Ben also led a London 2012 Olympic host-borough project (High Street 2012) in the East End, which included a historic building conservation scheme, and a heritage, culture and community grants programme.
 Ben is also a Trustee of GEM (the voice of heritage learning); a Fellow of the Royal Society of Arts, and Vice Chair of the Better Bankside Corporate Responsibility Group, which helps businesses across this part of London support local community, charity and cultural initiatives.
-Ben is taking the reins at another charity in September 2020.